DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-21 Meeting Notes.md

 #### Changes Since the Last Meeting

+##### Main Menu
+- Brian updated the main menu concept to have a book that opens and flips pages
+- He also changed the main menu fonts

 ##### Spells
-- Spells can now be set to follow spec
+- Spells can now be set to follow specific points (sockets) on the player, rather than just the player mesh.
+	- For example, the fireball spell now follows the player's hand.

+##### VFX
+If you guys have been keeping up with the team-designer channel, you've most likely seen these already.
+-

 #### Things for This Week